syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ### Delete Appointments

-The appointments can be deleted using either of the following ways,
+The appointments can be deleted in either of the following ways,

-* Selecting an appointment and clicking on the delete icon in the quick appointment window.
+* Selecting an appointment and clicking the delete icon in the quick appointment window.
 * Hovering the mouse over appointments and clicking on Inline delete option which is enabled by default for all the appointments.
 * Selecting an appointment and pressing <kbd>Delete</kbd> key.
 * Through Programmatically.

-A pop-up with a confirmation message will get displayed before deleting an appointment, which can be customized as mentioned [here](/js/schedule/globalization-and-localization#localization:localizing-specific-words).
+A pop-up with a confirmation message will get displayed before deleting an appointment, which can be either switched on/off using the API `showDeleteConfirmationDialog`.
+Also, the confirmation text in that pop-up can be customized as mentioned [here](/js/schedule/globalization-and-localization#localization:localizing-specific-words).

 **For example**, to localize only the delete confirmation message in the delete window -